 Corsair's Flash Survivor Stealth is all about one thing: keeping your data safe regardless of where you are or where you are going.
 The device has a cylindrical design and an anodized, aircraft-grade aluminum housing to limit the risk of damage if you drop it.

 Regarding connectivity, the Corsair Flash Survivor Stealth supports USB 3.0.
-And with a maximum 256GB of storage, the device will store plenty of content without damage.
-But for all of that, you should be aware that the USB drive costs more than some competing devices.
+And with a maximum 256GB of storage, the memory stick will store plenty of content without damage.
+But for all of that, you should be aware that this USB drive costs more than some competing devices.

 You should also know that the device ships with a limited five-year warranty; that's not bad, but it reduces your options for replacement several years down the road.